subrato29/boilerplate-webdriverio/README.md

 ------------------------------

 ```
-This is a WebDriverIO(v6) framework to test web application
+This is a WebDriverIO framework to test web application

 boilerplate-webdriverio